odoo/odoo/addons/stock/doc/stock.rst

 Purchase WOOD002 (for SIDEPAN): 11 January (=16 January – 5 days).

 In this example, OpenERP will propose placing two orders with the supplier of product WOOD002.
 Each of these orders can be for a different planned date.
-Before confirming these orders, the purchasing manager could group (merge) these orders into a single order.-->
+Before confirming these orders, the purchasing manager could group (merge) these orders into a single order.

 Security Days